-Compounded automatic inflation increases are a good idea.
-Some states now require policies to offer compound inflation increases but others don’t so not all policies offer them.
-Check with your state insurance department to find out what’s required in your state.
-All individual and some group tax-qualified policies must offer compound inflation increases as an option.
-Compounding can make a big difference in the size of your benefit.

 Special Offer or Non-Automatic Inflation Protection.
 The second way to buy inflation protection lets you choose to increase your benefits from time to time, such as every two or three years.
 If you regularly use the special offer option, you usually don’t have to prove you’re in good health.
 Your premium increases if you increase your benefits.
 How much it increases depends on your age at the time and how much you increase your benefit.
 Increasing your benefits every few years may help you afford the cost of increasing your benefits later.
 If you turn down the option to increase your benefit one year, you may not get the chance again.
 If you do, you may have to prove good health, or it may cost you more money.
 If you don’t accept an offer, check your policy to see how that affects future offers.
 Some policies continue the inflation offers while you receive benefits, but most don’t.
 Check your policy carefully.